trambarhq/trambar/docs/architecture.md

 Trambar backend services are Node.js scripts, each running in a separate Docker container:

 * **Data Server** - Handles data queries and storage requests.
-There're two instances of this: one handling requests from the Administrative Console, with elevated access level, and another hanlding requests from the Web Client.
+There are two instances of this: one handling requests from the Administrative Console, with elevated access level, and another handling requests from the Web Client.
 * **Event Notifier** - Sends database change notifications and alert messages over Web Socket or mobile push services